isacben/monkeying-around/README.md

     - [x] ~~Collision detection~~
     - [x] ~~Gravity~~
     - [x] ~~Draw box~~
-- [ ] Win animation: character goes down with the food and meets other monkeys
+- [x] ~~Win animation: character goes down with the food and meets other monkeys~~
+    - [x] Add a boss that gives you instructions
+    - [x] Stop the timer when you get back to the boss fo finish game
 - [ ] HUD
-    - [x] Added pixel art font
+    - [x] Add pixel art font
     - [ ] Cover & instructions
     - [ ] Game Over (thank you screen, you never loose)
     - [x] Score